mcandre/rubberstamp/README.md

 # SETUP

 1. Register SSH public key with the relevant GitHub repository owner or GitHub org admin account.
-2. Register SSH private key as a GitHub Actions Secret for each GitHub repository.
+2. Register SSH private key as a GitHub Actions Repository Secret, for each GitHub repository.
-3. Copy [.github/workflows/rubberstamp.yml](.github/workflows/rubberstamp.yml) to your GitHub Actions workflows directory.
+3. Copy [.github/workflows/rubberstamp.yml](.github/workflows/rubberstamp.yml) to each repository's GitHub Actions `.github/workflows` directory.
 4. Temporarily configure `cron` interval to `*/15 * * * *` (every 15 minutes), in order to verify successful installation.
 Stage, commit, and push the new action.
 5. Reset `cron` to a longer interval, but fast enough to beat the silly GitHub Actions shutoff.